Syllabus

 Excused Absences and Extensions

 If you cannot complete an assignment by the regular deadline or cannot attend a quizlet/exam, check whether your situation falls into one of the following categories.
-If it does, contact the instructors via email before the deadline so that we can arrange an extension or makeup time.
-(Note that if you just need to miss a lecture, you can fill out the recording request form here instead.)
+If it does, contact the instructors via email before the deadline so that we can arrange an extension/excuse/makeup time.
 Finally, note that extensions do not apply to the revision deadline, as it is already an extended deadline.
-Start your work early to avoid last-minute crises!
+Start your work early to avoid last-minute crises.

 If you miss class on a quizlet day for a reason not in the approved list, don't panic; we automatically drop your two lowest quizlet scores, including missing scores.